kajalG-97/kajalG-97/README.md

 <br>

 - ✍ You can find my resume here [Resume]
-- 👨‍💻 You can find my portfolio here
+- 👨‍💻 You can find my portfolio here [Portfolio]
 - 🌱 I’m currently doing full-stack web development course from Masai School.
 - 👯 I’m looking to collaborate on open source
 - 🏫 I’m from Amravati, Maharashtra